cosmos/cosmos-sdk/x/bank/spec/02_keepers.md

 ## ViewKeeper

-The view keeper provides read-only access to account balances but no balance alteration functionality.
+The view keeper provides read-only access to account balances.
+The view keeper does not have balance alteration functionality.
 All balance lookups are `O(1)`.

 ```go
 // ViewKeeper defines a module interface that facilitates read only access to